 A merchant arrives with a mysterious beast which he puts into a barn.
 The villagers are anxious to figure out what it is, so they each creep into the dark barn and feel part of the beast.
 One thinks it’s like a snake, the other thinks it’s like a fa, others see a tree trunk, and so on.
 But no one listens to the other people.
 The next day, the merchant leads the beautiful elephant out of the barn, but no one noticed or saw the truth because they were too busy fighting.
 What a great lesson to listen to others so that you can see the whole elephant — not just your small part.

 The True Story of the Three Little Pigs by Jon Scieszka, illustrated by Lane Smith

-You’ve only heard this story from the perspective of the pigs.
-Now the wolf tells his side of the story!
+You’ve only heard this story from the perspective of the three little pigs.
+Now, the wolf tells his side of the story!
 It’s hilarious as it deftly shows children how the story we are told depends on the narrator.
-I see this applicable in not just our English classes but also in History.
+I see this applicable in not just our English classes but also in history.

 It’s Not Jack and the Beanstalk by Josh Funk, illustrated by Edwardian Taylor

-I Will Fight Monsters for You by Santi Balmes, illustrates by Lyona
+I Will Fight Monsters for You by Santi Balmes, illustrated by Lyona